SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Type inference in TS/Rust is more likely to work for anonymous functions In languages with manifest typing, variable declarations require typea annotation.

-Manifestly and statically typed languages can be more effort to write, but also dramatically lower the chance of bugs.
+On the negative side, manifestly and statically typed languages can be more effort to write.
+On the positive side, manifestly and statically typed languages 1) dramatically lower the chance of bugs, especially type errors (logic type), 2) provide better linting 3) provide better IDE code completion and similar.

+##### type narrowing

+Type narrowing is a form of implicity type change where the type of a thing is made more precise based on which types could possibly exist in that context.
+In TS, pretty much anything that could be reasonably assumed to narrow does.
+Assigning to a variable with something of a more loose type undoes the narrowing performed that is narrower than that loose type.
+Narrowing can produce the never type if the thing was narrowed to impossibility A type guard is any check that narrows the type of a thing.
+In TS, type guards for basic types uses typeof.

 ##### Type annotation